We want to make sure your transition to Saint Louis University is as smooth as possible, even if you aren’t living on campus.

 This space on the first floor of Busch Student Center (Room 140) is devoted to SLU commuter students.
 Use it to study, eat, take a break between classes, or to connect with other commuter students and the commuter assistants.

 The lounge includes a large flat-screen TV, a DVD player, comfortable furniture, tables and chairs.

 Commuter students can request a locker assignment for the semester at the Busch Student Center information desk.
-Lockers are given on a first come, first served basis.
+Lockers are given on a first-come, first-served basis.
 You must provide your own lock and sign a new agreement each semester.
 The lockers are located on the second floor of Busch Student Center.

 Frequently Asked Questions

 The Student Government Association (SGA) sends all students weekly emails with an overview of the upcoming week's events.
 There is also an events calendar posted in the Commuter Lounge in Busch Student Center.
-Don’t forget to follow Saint Louis University on social media, read the SLU Newslink daily email and check out the University News, SLU’s campus newspaper.
+Don’t forget to follow Saint Louis University on social media, read the SLU Newslink email and check out the University News, SLU’s campus newspaper.

 In addition to the commuter lounge in Busch Student Center, there are lots of places to study and hang out on SLU’s campus.
 Some of our favorites are Simon Recreation Center, Campus Ministry, Pius XII Memorial Library, the Student Success Center or the Center for Global Citizenship.
 On the south part of campus, try the Health Sciences Education Union or the Medical Center Library.

 No, only residents can use their SLU ID to access a residence hall.
 You are welcome to visit, however, as long as you are checked in by a student who lives there.